 1. How Great is the Rate?

-If you’re planning to aggressively pay off your loan, you could save money with a variable rate loan.
-You can use SoFi’s student loan calculator to estimate your student loan payments.
-Tools like this can help give you an idea of how much more you may need to be paying each month to pay your loan off faster.
+You can use SoFi’s student loan payment calculator to estimate your student loan payments with a fixed rate.
+Tools like this can help give you an idea of how much more you may need to be paying each month if you want to pay your loan off faster.

 4. Can You Choose Your Loan Term?